KCL-BMEIS/OOP/week1.md

 - the *standard error* stream is similar to *standard output*, but is more appropriate for error messages

 .note[
-This is because the *standard output* stream can be [redirected](https://en.wikipedia.org/wiki/Redirection_(computing%29) for use in other applications.
+*For information only:* this is because the *standard output* stream can be [redirected](https://en.wikipedia.org/wiki/Redirection_(computing%29) for use in other applications.
 In such a situation, the error messages would not be displayed on the terminal, and would corrupt the normal expected output of the program.
 ]
 ]